 Run-out: A method of dismissal not credited to the bowler.
 When a batsman running for a run and failed to reach the stumps in time, meanwhile a fielder, by throwing the ball, hit the stumps.

-Seam: The stitching around the circumference of the ball that fasten together its leather segments.
+Seam: The stitching around the circumference of the ball that fastens together its leather segments.

-Seamer: A bowler (medium or fast) who use the seam to deviate the ball when it pitches.
+Seamer: A bowler (medium or fast) who uses the seam to deviate the ball when it pitches.

 Shooter: A ball does not rise off the ground after pitching.

-Short-Leg: A close fielding positions on the leg side, it could be forward short-leg, backward or square.
+Short-Leg: A close fielding position on the leg side, it could be forward short-leg, backward or square.

 Slip: Fielding position on the off-side near the wicket-keeper.